1954 World record

 Last but not least, most underground accidents are due to a lack of communication with the outside world (as we experienced when exploring the P2 in ’51).
-Maintaining a link with the surface is vital if we are to avoid finding ourselves in parts likely to drown when weather conditions deteriorate.
+Maintaining a link with the surface is vital if we are to avoid finding ourselves in parts likely to flood when weather conditions deteriorate.

 Surface support is provided by Georges Marry, Marius Gontard,Roger Michallet, Marc Soulas, Jacques Berthezène, Robert Juge, Pierre Laffont, Pierre Breyton, Gérard Peaudecerf, Abelle Lavigne, Claudine Lecomte, et Mme Gontard.